YukiGasai/obsidian-google-calendar/README.md

 ## Installation

+### Test client reached user limit use own client
+The user limit of the test client is hit.
+This means that new Google accounts can't use the test client until it's verified by Google.
+I am working on getting the verification.
+For now, please resort to using your own client instead.

 -   One click install from [comunity plugin store](obsidian://show-plugin?id=google-calendar)
 -   Go to settigns and activate plugin
 -   Go into plugin settings